abtransitionit/luc/README.md

 ## Why LUC

 - A single binary (download or build from source)
-- Manage resources for both **local OS** and **remote VMs**
+- Manage resources for both **local OS** and **remote VMs** (as an agent)
 - Native support for **Rhel**, **Debian**, and derived distributions.
 - Unified linux management of:
-  - Packages and package repositorires
+  - packages, package repositorires, modules (dnf, apt, go, python, ...)
-  - services
+  - OS services
-  - kernel parameters and modules
+  - OS kernel parameters and modules
-- Zero dependencies, remote-ready architecture
+- Zero dependencies and remote-ready architecture
 - Go-Native Project Structure: Luc adheres to **standard Go project layout conventions** for maintainability and clarity:
     | Directory | Purpose | Visibility |
     |-|-|-|